zzy13950761022/uav-llm-integration/README.md

 ```

 ### Installing Ignition Gazebo
-As of now, this integration of Gazebo only works on Linux and NOT MacOS (Windows is untested).
-This step is optional, however, heavily desired as the Gazebo simulation depicts what is happening to the UAV within an external physics engine, as opposed to the RVIZ simulation, which depicts what the UAV believes is happening, which is unreliable for real-world simulation.
+The Gazebo simulation depicts what is happening to the UAV within an external physics engine, as opposed to the RVIZ simulation, which depicts what the UAV's sensors detect is happening.

 Install Ignition Fortress as instructed by [Gazebo](https://gazebosim.org/docs/fortress/install_ubuntu/).